tristankleyn/which.dolphin/eventClassifier/README.md

 ##
 #### 1. Run runApp.R script to launch eventClassifier interface
 <p align="justify">
-You can run the runApp.R script either by dragging its file into an R console window or sourcing the file within the console directly:
+You can run the runApp.R script either by dragging its file into an R console window or sourcing the file within the console directly.
+This script will install any packages on your device required for the eventClassifier interface to function (see requirements.txt) before the launching the interface in a browser window.
 </p>

 ```R